MH-Alsubhi/ud-Logs-Analysis/README.md

     ==> default: Machine already provisioned.
 Run `vagrant provision` or use the `--provision` ==> default: flag to force provisioning.
 Provisioners marked to run always will still run.

- 8. After that connect to VM machine using SSH by using this command:
+ 8. After that connect to VM Machine using SSH by using this command:

 ```
 $ vagrant ssh
 ```
-You should see somting like this:
+You should see something like this:

     $ vagrant ssh
     Welcome to Ubuntu 16.04.5 LTS (GNU/Linux 4.4.0-75-generic x86_64)